Stilicho: Aftermath

-In the disturbances which followed the downfall and execution of Stilicho, the wives and children of barbarian foederati throughout Italy were slain by the local Romans.
+In the disturbances which followed, the wives and children of barbarian foederati throughout Italy were slain by the local Romans.
 The natural consequence was that these men (estimates describe their numbers as perhaps 30,000 strong) flocked to the protection of Alaric, clamoring to be led against their enemies.
 The Visigothic warlord accordingly crossed the Julian Alps and began a campaign through the heart of Italy.
 By September 408, the barbarians stood before the walls of Rome.

 Without a strong general like Stilicho, Honorius could do little to break the siege, and adopted a passive strategy trying to wait out Alaric, hoping to regather his forces to defeat the Visigoths in the meantime.
 What followed was two years of political and military manoeuvering, Alaric, king of the Goths, attempting to secure a permanent peace treaty and rights to settle within Roman territory.
 He besieged Rome three times without attacking while the Roman army of Italy watched helplessly, but only after a fourth failed attempt at a deal was Alaric's siege a success.
 After months under siege the people of Rome were dying of hunger and some were resorting to cannibalism.
 Then, the Gothic army broke through the gates and sacked the city in August of 410.
 Many historians argue that the removal of Stilicho was the main catalyst leading to this monumental event, the first barbarian capture of Rome in nearly eight centuries and a part of the fall of the Western Roman Empire.